Chad Sobotka: Early life

 Chad Sobotka was born in Sarasota, Florida, on July 10, 1993, to parents David and Kim.
 He has a brother Matt and a sister Stefanie.

 Career

 Amateur career

 Sobotka attended Riverview High School in Sarasota, Florida, where he first became a pitcher.
-Sobotka attended University of South Carolina–Upstate, playing for the USC Upstate Spartans baseball team.
+Sobotka attended the University of South Carolina Upstate, playing for the Spartans baseball team.
 In his first collegiate season, Sobotka saved twelve games, pitched 31 1/3 innings, and recorded a .196 batting average against, a 1.72 earned run average, and 34 strikeouts.
 The next year, Sobotka made 26 appearances, with a 3.86 earned run average and .225 batting average against in 37 1/3 innings pitched.
 In 2013, he played collegiate summer baseball with the Chatham Anglers of the Cape Cod Baseball League.
 Sobotka sat out the 2014 season with a stress fracture in his back.

 Atlanta Braves

 The Atlanta Braves selected Sobotka in the fourth round of the 2014 Major League Baseball draft.
 Sobotka received a signing bonus of $400,000 from the organization.
 Upon his selection by the Braves, Sobotka became the first Spartan baseball player to be drafted as high as the fourth round.
 The Braves assigned Sobotka to the Rome Braves in 2015.
 During his first season, Sobotka missed two months due to injury.
 He returned to Rome at the start of the 2016 season.
 In July, Sobotka was promoted to the Carolina Mudcats, and ended the season with the Mississippi Braves.
 Sobotka was placed on the Mississippi Braves' Opening Day roster in 2017, and also spent time with the Florida Fire Frogs.
 In the Southern League, Sobotka pitched to a 5.52 ERA.
 His Florida State League earned run average was 6.75.
 Sobotka started the 2018 season on the Fire Frogs' roster.
 He joined the Mississippi Braves on May 15, prior to his selection as a Florida State League All-Star.
 On July 21, 2018, Sobotka was promoted to the Gwinnett Stripers, making his International League debut three days later.

 On August 10, 2018, the Braves promoted Sobotka to the major leagues.
 He faced the Milwaukee Brewers later that night, pitching one inning in relief of Kevin Gausman and recording his first career strikeout.
 In 2019 for Atlanta, Sobotka made 32 appearances, pitching to an ugly 6.21 ERA with 38 strikeouts in 29.0 innings pitched.
 In 2020, Sobotka only appeared in 4 games for the Braves, recording a ghastly 12.27 ERA with only 2 strikeouts in 3.2 innings of work.